 Yes, absolutely!
 A lot of grains, such as bread, rice, and oats are not low carb grains.
 They can leave you feeling weighed down, while spiking your blood sugar through the roof.
 No bueno.
 Try any of the aforementioned nuts to give you that much needed boost of fiber, without the groggy, brain fog after effects.

-Low carb nuts are the base for most low carb flour alternatives (hello almond and pecan flour!), while finely chopping nuts them works for great “crunchy” grains! (see recipe ideas below…).
+Low carb nuts are the base for most keto flour alternatives (hello almond and pecan flour!), while finely chopping nuts them works for great “crunchy” grains! (see recipe ideas below…).

 Can I Use Nuts Instead Of Beans?

 Although most varieties contain a good amount of fiber, beans are pretty darn high in carbs (although you probably already know that).
-Some people like to keep low carb beans in their meal plan by consuming them in small amounts, while others skip the magical fruit all together.
+Some people like to keep keto beans in their meal plan by consuming them in small amounts, while others skip the magical fruit all together.

 You can easily replace beans in recipes with raw cashews and walnuts for fantastic alternatives!